-On the arrival at Frankfort of this exquisite pair of plenipotentiaries, bully Bismarck at once met them with the imperious alternative: Either the restoration of the Empire, or the unconditional acceptance of my own peace terms!
-These terms included a shortening of the intervals in which the war indemnity was to be paid and the continued occupation of the Paris forts by Prussian troops until Bismarck should feel satisfied with the state of things in France; Prussia thus being recognized as the supreme arbiter in internal French politics!
+On the arrival at Frankfort of this exquisite pair of plenipotentiaries, bully Bismarck at once met them with the imperious alternative.
+Either the restoration of the Empire, or the unconditional acceptance of my own peace terms!
+These terms included a shortening of the intervals in which the war indemnity was to be paid, and the continued occupation of the Paris forts by Prussian troops until Bismarck should feel satisfied with the state of things in France; Prussia thus being recognised as the supreme arbiter in internal French politics!
 In return for this he offered to let loose, for the extermination of Paris, the captive Bonapartist army, and to lend them the direct assistance of Emperor William's troops.
 He pledged his good faith by making payment of the first instalment of the indemnity dependent on the "pacification" of Paris.
 Such a bait was, of course, eagerly swallowed by Thiers and his plenipotentiaries.
-They signed the treaty of peace on the 10th of May, and had it endorsed by the Versailles Assembly on the 18th.
+They signed the treaty of peace on May 10th, and had it endorsed by the Versailles Assembly on the 18th.

-In the interval between the conclusion of peace and the arrival of the Bonapartist prisoners, Thiers felt the more bound to resume his comedy of conciliation, as his Republican tools stood in sorc need of a pretext for blinking their eyes at the preparations for the carnage of Paris.
-As late as the 8th of May he replied to a deputation of middle-class conciliators: "Whenever the insurgents will make up their minds for capitulation, the gates of Paris shall be flung wide open during a week for all except the murderers of Generals Clément Thomas and Lecomte."
+In the interval between the conclusion of peace and the arrival of the Bonapartist prisoners, Thiers felt more bound to resume his comedy of conciliation as his Republican tools stood in sore need of a pretext for blinking their eyes at the preparations for the carnage of Paris.
+As late as May 18th he replied to a deputation of middle-class conciliators-" Whenever the insurgents will make up their minds for capitulation, the gates of Paris shall be flung wide open during a week for all except the murderers of Generals Clement Thomas and Lecomte."

-A few days afterwards, when violently interpellated on these promises by the Rurals, he refused to enter into any explanations; not, however, without giving them this significant hint: "I tell you there are impatient men amongst you, men who are in too great a hurry.
-They must wait another eight days; at the end of these eight days there will be no more danger, and the task will be proportionate to their courage and to their capacities."
-As soon as MacMahon was able to assure him that he could shortly enter Paris, Thiers declared to the Assembly that "he would enter Paris with the law in his hands, and demand a full expiation from the wretches who had sacrificed the lives of soldiers and destroyed public monuments."
-As the moment of decision drew near he said-to the Assembly, "I shall be pitiless!"-to Paris, that it was doomed: and to his Bonapartist banditti, that they had State licence to wreak vengeance upon Paris to their hearts' content.
-At last, when treachery had opened the gates of Paris to General Douay, on the 21st of May, Thiers, on the 22nd, revealed to the Rurals the "goal" of his conciliation comedy, which they had so obstinately persisted in not understanding.
-"I told you a few days ago that we were approaching our goal; today I come to tell you the goal is reached.
-The victory of order, justice and civilization is at last won!"
+A few days afterwards, when violently interpellated on these promises by the Rurals, he refused to enter into any explanations; not, however, without giving them this significant hint:-"I tell you there are impatient men amongst you, men who are in too great a hurry.
+They must have another eight days; at the end of these eight days there will be no more danger, and the task will be proportionate to their courage and to their capacities."
+As soon as MacMahon was able to assure him that he could shortly enter Paris, Thiers declared to the Assembly that "he would enter Paris, with the laws in his hands, and demand a full expiation from the wretches who had sacrificed the lives of soldiers and destroyed public monuments."
+As the moment of decision drew near he said-to the Assembly: "I shall be pitiless! "-to Paris, that it was doomed; and to his Bonapartist banditti, that they had State licence to wreak vengeance upon Paris to their heart's content.
+At last, when treachery had opened the gates of Paris to General Douai, on May 21st, Thiers, on the 22nd, revealed to the Rurals the "goal" of his conciliation comedy, which they had so obstinately persisted in not understanding.
+"I told you a few days ago that we were approaching our goal: to-day I came to tell you the goal is reached.
+The victory of order, justice, and civilisation is at last won!"